hainayanda/Odeum/README.md

 }
 ```

-All the methods are optionals
+All the methods are optional

 ### PlayerControl

-If user tap the video player, it will show `PlayerControlView` which will control how the video will be played in `OdeumPlayerView`.
+If the user taps the video player, it will show `PlayerControlView` which will control how the video will be played in `OdeumPlayerView`.
 You could also change the icon of the `PlayerControlView`:

 ```swift
 odeumPlayer.playerControl.set(icon: myIcon, for: ReplayStep.fiveSecond)